HamzahKhan1/Functional-Calculator/README.md

 # Functional-Calculator
-Four-function calculator that relies on user input to perform basic arithmetic operations
+Four-function calculator that relies on user input to perform basic arithmetic operations, built in Python